 When an accident occurs at school, a student must report and complete the student accident report form with the instructor.
-Please inform your instructor of any known health problems.
 If you use any kind of medication which might affect your work in class, you MUST inform your instructor REGARDING THE TYPE of medication you take and how often you take it.
 ANY CALL FOR EMERGENCY CARE OR ambulance MUST BE PLACED by OACES staff or ADMINISTRATION.